David Anderson: “Most people using our solution will be able to reduce the overhead of dependency management by about 85%.”

-The key lays in understanding the Cost of Delay.
+The key lies in understanding the Cost of Delay.
 If something is delayed and the impact is small, why do you care if there is a delay?
 You only care about delay if the impact is large.
 Therefore, you need effective dependency management only when the impact of the delay is sufficient.
 Triage Tables help to understand the impact / the cost of delay.
-And it turns out that only if an item requires the Fixed Date class of service, we need to spend a time, energy and perhaps money on managing dependencies.
+And it turns out that only if an item requires the Fixed Date class of service, do we need to spend time, energy and perhaps money on managing dependencies.
 Otherwise, we can just let them happen and manage them as they occur.

 So, we developed a strategy using a class of service concept to provide different classes of dependency management based on the cost of delay of the items.
-And it massively simplified the task of Dependency Management.
-We think that for most people using our solution will reduce the overhead of dependency management by 85%.
+And it massively simplified the task of Dependency Management in Kanban.
+We think that most people using our solution will reduce the overhead of dependency management by 85%.
 They only need 15% of time, effort, energy, and money to manage dependencies than they`ve been probably spending so far.
 And that`s a huge improvement.
 We allow people to decide with confidence, quickly and easily, based on understanding of the cost of delay and the class of service of the item.
 Using look-up on our Dependency Management table people can select the correct policies for managing the dependencies and the correct classes of dependency management service.

-- What inspired you to develop this dependency management strategy?
+What inspired you to develop this dependency management strategy?

 I kept hearing again and again that Dependency Management is a significant problem for people.
 At first, I was not paying a lot of attention, because I believed that Kanban already had a dependency management solution, which is the feedback mechanisms, known as the Kanban cadences, that are built into Kanban.
 And very specifically the operations review which is a feedback opportunity to provide information about the interaction between different service delivery workflows, the work that is flowing between different parts of the organization and whether it is flowing well or not.
-And if you have a dependency management problem, you raise it at the operation review.
+If you have a dependency management problem, you raise it at the operation review.
 And some action happens to modify the system, the processes, or the policies in the organization so that gradually dependency management gets faster and easier.
-That is why in my opinion for 15 years was that we already had a very adequate enterprise scale dependency management solution in a Kanban method.
+That is why in my opinion for 15 years was that we already had a very adequate enterprise scale dependency management solution in a Kanban Method.

 For some limited routes there is also such a type, as so-called shuttle-service.
 For example, British Airways in US operate it between London and New York, Iberia – between Madrid and Barcelona.
 If you have a shuttle ticket it is like turning up for a bus.
 You go there, show-up your shuttle ticket and they put you on the next available flight.
-The same as the next bus, that comes to the bus stop, you claim on and you drive away.
+The same as the next bus, that comes to the bus stop, you climb on and you drive away.
 So, there are 3 different methods for controlling the demand vs the capacity of the aircraft.
 They have sold guaranteed seats on the plain, stand-by tickets and some shuttle tickets, that take priority.
 And it just occurred to me that we could use a solution like that for how work flows through modern services organizations if we believe there is a dependency.

 For example, you are running an advertising agency and you`ve got a request to build a campaign for a client.
 That campaign may require some custom photography, perhaps casting models in a studio with some special equipment, etc. And all of that has to be arranged: you need a producer, someone to cast models, a photographer, his assistants, lightning and so on.
 Well, if you believe that client wants the custom photography as a part of a campaign, then you make reservations.
 However, you know, that dependencies exist, so you reserve it all in some optional sort of way, so that you`ve got some time to decide and you may change your mind later.

-- Do people need to have any special knowledge to use the Dependency management approach?
+Do people need to have any special knowledge to use the Dependency management approach?

-- Both these Maturity Levels are pretty advanced.
+Both these Maturity Levels are pretty advanced.
 Do you think that market is mature enough to absorb and use Dependency Management studies?

 The next step in this area is to expand the Triage Tables solution.
 I`d like to provide a wider range of lead time to shelf-life ratios.
-So the Triage Table itself will get bigger.
-There would be more options there and that`s really the essence of it – to make sure we cover all the possibilities that we see on the market.
+So, the Triage Table itself will get bigger.
+There would be more options there and that`s really the essence of it – to make sure we cover all the possibilities that we see in the market.
 So that there is no need for additional sophistication or additional practices.
 We`ve already developed a very comprehensive solution for Dependency Management across an extensive network of services.
 We have an enterprise scale Dependency Management solution which is underpinned by mathematics and science, and still very accessible for people with limited education in technical subjects.